 - Corps Members will complete at least four peer-to-peer site visit days visiting fellow Corps Members and participating in activities at other Host Organizations throughout the service year.

-A list of the 2021 Host Organization applicants and short summaries of the positions offered can be found here.
+Interested in who you may be working for or what you may be doing if you apply to the Chesapeake Conservation Corps?
+A list of the 2022 Host Organization applicants and short summaries of the positions offered can be found here.
 Note they organized by location and then alphabetical.

 - Host Organizations are a nonprofit organization or government agency in Maryland or a designated partner of the U.S. National Park Service in the Chesapeake Bay watershed.